 - Marana Kepaté Cave – East New Britain.
-Cave in Nakanai Mountains, adorned with engravings.
+This cave in Nakanai Mountains is adorned with engravings.
 Depicted different animal motives – turtles, birds, masks.
 Engravings are comparatively old as in some places they are covered with dripstone formations.

 - Nambaiyufa Amphitheatre – Simbu Province.
 Enormous sinkhole with ancient rock paintings on its walls.